Image of parents holding baby. Text that reads, frequently asked questions

 17. Will filing a Voluntary Declaration of Parentage change the name on the birth certificate?

 No, filing a Voluntary Declaration of Parentage will not automatically change the name on a birth certificate.
 Please contact the California Department of Public Health, Office of Vital Records to obtain additional information regarding the process to change the name listed on a birth certificate.
-You may contact the Office of Vital Records at (916) 445-2684, by email at VRmail@cdph.ca.gov, or online at https://www.cdph.ca.gov/Programs/CHSI/Pages/Amending-a-California-Birth-Record.aspx
+You may contact the Office of Vital Records at (916) 445-2684, by email at VRmail@cdph.ca.gov, or online at Department of Public Health Amending a California Birth Record page.

 18. Can a same-sex couple sign a Voluntary Declaration of Parentage?